Welcome to ChristianControversy.Com

 FUTURE STUDIES COMING SOON:

 Click on the title above to be taken to a brief description of a future study or book.

 FUTURE BOOKS COMING SOON:

 Bill Johnson and Bethel Church: a Balanced Observation and Study

 Bill Johnson is the pastor of Bethel Church in Redding, California, a very large and sucessful church.
 However, he, and it, are very controversial.
 This is because there are some very good things happening in this church, but also a lot of bad theology is being taught there.
-This book is almost done; it is hoped to be able to complete it by the end of March or April of this year.
+This book is almost done; it is hoped to be able to complete it by the end of June of this year.